 - An evaluated PSHE programme delivered in a weekly discrete 'Life' lesson to all students.
 The programme addresses key topics such as drugs education, emotional well-being and citizenship. - All departments use student voice as an element of their departmental self-evaluation.
-In addition, a whole school student survey is used to inform the strategic development of the school, along with regular feedback from parents / carers and staff. - Small group interventions to support students' well-being are delivered to targeted students and groups through Student Support services as well as interventions through our in-school counsellors.
+In addition, a whole school student survey is used to inform the strategic development of the school, along with regular feedback from parents / carers and staff. - Small group interventions to support students' well-being are delivered to targeted students and groups through Student Support services as well as interventions through an ELSA trained member of staff.
+We also have social prescribing sessions taking place for identified students.
 These sessions focus on improved interactions skills, emotional resilience and well-being. - The Priory School has an embedded House system where students belong to a House community from Year 7 to 11.
 The support from their house tutor, Head of House and opportunity to compete and participate in House activities.
-The focus of the house system is on the sense of belonging and peer support essential in all students' well-being. - A dedicated Student Support Team works closely with the SENDCo to provide emotional and social support. - School Counsellors are available to see any student who requires this form of support. - Every student with an EHCP is allocated a keyworker with whom they communicate weekly.
+The focus of the house system is on the sense of belonging and peer support essential in all students' well-being. - A dedicated Student Support Team works closely with the SENDCo to provide emotional and social support. - Every student with an EHCP is allocated a keyworker with whom they communicate weekly.

-10. How the school involves other bodies, including health and social care bodies, Local Authority support services and voluntary sector organisations in meeting students' SEND and supporting their families
+14. How the school involves other bodies, including health and social care bodies, Local Authority support services and voluntary sector organisations in meeting students' SEND and supporting their families